Xceptions/auditlogservice/README.md

 7. nginx
 8. db-init-scripts

-The assignment is in `auditlogcustomerservice`, it can be deployed using the `docker-compose` file, and tested using the `.sh` scripts.
+The http endpoint version is in `auditlogcustomerservice`, it can be deployed using the `docker-compose` file, and tested using the `.sh` scripts.

 The reason there is an `auditlogeventservice` file

-*From my understanding of the service, the events will be received from different systems which can send events at any time.
-This seems to me like a http endpoint will not be the best way to approach this, rather a TCP connection to these systems will be better.
-This is why I added `auditlogeventservice`.
+*The events will be received from different systems which can send them at any time.
+A http endpoint will not be the best way to approach this, rather a TCP connection to these systems will be better.
+This is why there is an `auditlogeventservice`.
 It contains a tcp listener.
-A TCP listener is faster than a http one, and ensures correct order of events, this will help us to treat the event reception as a stream and handle appropriately*
+A TCP listener is faster than a http one, and ensures correct order of events, this will help us to treat the event reception as a stream and handle as appropriate*

-Despite my opinion, I have followed the instruction in the email.
-It is contained in `auditlogcustomerservice`, and will now explain my approach.

 Looking at the `docker-compose.yml` file, you will see various services
 1. auditlogcustomerservice - where the application is contained